 😵 Run Configurations ×

 Create, manage, and run conf figurations

-Image: Second Name: HelloWorld Main Main Security Execution Will C Core Engine Deploy Libraries BasicImmutablesNLS EDC Runtime Memory Configuration Image: Source Common Image: Deploy the MicroEJ platform header files (.h) at a location known by the 3rd-party BSP project Image: Define an output folder where to deploy the MicroEJ platform header files (.h).
-An empty value means no deployment (files are available in the MicroEJ application output folde Image: Define an output folder where is located the MicroEJ build script (build.bat) at a location known by the 3rd-party BSP project.
+Image: Second system Image: Second system Name: HelloWorld Main Configuration Image: Source Common Image: Deploy the MicroEJ platform header files (.h) at a location known by the 3rd-party BSP project Image: Define an output folder where to deploy the MicroEJ platform header files (.h).
+An empty value means no deployment (files are available in the MicroEJ application output folde Image: Define an output folder where is located the MicroEJ build script (build.bat) to execute.
 Define an output folder where is located the MicroEJ build script (build.bat) to execute.
 An empty value means no execution.
 Define an output folder where is located the 3rd-party BSP project.
+Define an output folder where is located the 3rd-party BSP project.
+Define an output folder where is located the 3rd-party BSP project.
 This option is required when at least one deployment option is checked and the 3rd-party BSP project.
+This option is required stated the state one deployment option is checked and the 3rd-party BSP project.
 This option is required when at least one deployment option is checked and the 3rd-party BSP project.
+Name: HelloWorld Main Configuration Image: Source Common Image: Deploy the MicroEJ platform header files (.h) at a location known by the 3rd-party BSP project Image: Define an output folder where to deploy the MicroEJ platform header files (.h).
+An empty value means no deployment (files are available in the MicroEJ application output folde Image: Define an output folder where is located the MicroEJ build script (build.bat) to execute.
+Define an output folder where is located the MicroEJ build script (build.bat) to execute.
+An empty value means no execution.
+Define an output folder where is located the 3rd-party BSP project.
+Define an output folder where is located the 3rd-party BSP project.
+Define an output folder where is located the 3rd-party BSP project.
+This option is required when at least one deployment option is checked and the 3rd-party BSP project.
+This option is required stated the state one deployment option is checked and the 3rd-party BSP project.
 This option is required when at least one deployment option is checked and the 3rd-party BSP project.

-Filter matched 6 of 14 items Revert Apply
+< >> Filter matched 6 of 14 items Revert Apply

 ?
 Run Close